Trailer Terminal Tractor Market

 AB Volvo

-AB Volvo is global industrial leader with a major presence in the trailer terminal tractor market due to its advanced automation and sustainability-focused innovations.
+AB Volvo is a global industrial leader with a major presence in the trailer terminal tractor market due to its advanced automation and sustainability-focused innovations.
 Harnessing decades of expertise with heavy duty vehicles, the company designs its line of yard tractors to be rugged, intelligent and even more autonomous.

 Volvo is also working on autonomous electric yard trucks to enhance safety and productivity through partnerships and in-house research and development.
 Their modular design approach enables flexibility across geographies and regulatory requirements.

 Volvo’s worldwide service and support network guarantees operational continuity for large-scale logistics suppliers.
-Demand for smart terminal solutions is growing Volvo is able to provide a mix of innovation, reliability and global reach, making it a major player in the changing terminal tractor landscape.
+Demand for smart terminal solutions is growing.
+Volvo is able to provide a mix of innovation, reliability and global reach, making it a major player in the changing terminal tractor landscape.

 CARGOTEC's (Kalmar)

-CARGOTEC's Kalmar division is a leading supplier of terminal automation and container handling equipment, including terminal tractor trailers.
+CARGOTEC's Kalmar division is a leading supplier of terminal automation and container handling equipment, including terminal tractor-trailers.
 Kalmar is unique in its thorough integration of automation systems and hybrid/electric drivetrains for the world’s busiest ports and logistics centers.

 AutoCar LLC